Multisections of higher-dimensional manifolds: Introduction

 \subsection{Plan of the paper}

-In Section~\ref{sec:multisections}, we give the first definitions.
-Section~\ref{sec:diagrams} treats the question of diagrams.
+In Section~\ref{sec:multisections}, we give the preliminary definitions.
+Section~\ref{sec:diagrams} treats the question of diagrams and contains the proof of Theorem~\ref{thm:diagramVSmultisection}.
 In Section~\ref{sec:examples}, we give some examples; we exhibit in particular all genus--$0$ and genus--$1$ PL--multisections.
 Section~\ref{sec:stabilizations} is devoted to stabilization moves on multisections.
-In Section~\ref{sec:4Dquadri}, we explicit a relation between Islambouli--Naylor $4$--dimensional multisections and our $5$--dimensional quadrisections, and apply it to the study of $4$--dimensional quadrisections up to stabilization moves.
-Finally, Section~\ref{sec:5Dexistence} gives the existence proof of multisections in dimension~$5$.
+In Section~\ref{sec:4Dquadri}, we make explicit a relation between Islambouli--Naylor $4$--dimensional multisections and our $5$--dimensional quadrisections, and apply it to the study of $4$--dimensional quadrisections up to stabilization moves.
+Section~\ref{sec:5Dexistence} gives the existence proof of multisections in dimension~$5$ (Theorem~\ref{thm:existquadri}) and Section~\ref{sec:moreExs} illustrates the proof with some more examples.
+Finally, in Section~\ref{sec:homology}, we explain how to compute the homology of a manifold from a multisection diagram (Theorem~\ref{th:homology}).